City unveils 2020 Christmas card

 “As I get older, I am more focused on the symbolism and less on the technicality,” he said.
 “When you look at this card you are free to wonder where that tree is headed and to whom.
 It could have been cut down illegally and the trolley driver is making off with it somewhere.
 Who knows?
 For me, the fact that it is unfinished symbolizes that we still have a good chunk of the year left and maybe it can be turned around and made into something spectacular.”

-A release date for the card has not been set as of yet, but Watson homes to have the card printed and available to the community around Thanksgiving, he said.
+A release date for the card has not been set as of yet, but Watson hop es to have the card printed and available to the community around Thanksgiving, he said.

 Jacob Mulliken, 270-228-2837, jmulliken@messenger-inquirer.com